flipperdevices/flipperzero-firmware/README.md

 ## Hardware Installation <a name="hardware-installation"></a>

-Below is the pinout guide and digram for the ESP32-CAM module to the Flipper Zero.
+Below is the pinout guide and diagram for the ESP32-CAM module to the Flipper Zero.
 From the ESP32-CAM module to the Flipper Zero:

 ```
 VCC to 3V3